 As per the life-cycle theory of change by Van De Van and Poole, a company passes through a sequence of phases or stages and retains its identity (Burke, 2010).
 This theory describes change as a necessary step for progressing.
 As per the disequilibrium theory of Donaldson, change can be managed by SARFIT (Structural Adaptation to regain Fit) strategy.
 This theory states that fit and misfit states are the temporary states that interchange (Shani & Noumair, 2015).
 The organization will change from fit state to misfit state resulting in the reduction in the organizational performance.
 The structural changes can be adopted by the organization to achieve the fit state again.
-The self-design change strategy by Mohrman and Cummings states that the organization should implement and design various activities at multiple levels to help the company to adjust in turbulence environment interchange (Shani & Noumair, 2015).
+The self-design change strategy by Mohrman and Cummings states that the organization should implement and design various activities at multiple levels to help the company to adjust in turbulent environment interchange (Shani & Noumair, 2015).
 The strategy involves three steps namely laying the base, designing and finally implementing.

 In addition, Lewin proposed a three-step change process including unfreezing, changing or transition and freezing steps (Burke, 2010).
 In the unfreeze state, company dismantles the existing process, followed by transition phase where change occurs and finally freezing of the new change incorporated in the organizational working.

+As a leader, one of the organizational change frameworks that I will use is the McKinsey 7-S framework.
+As a leader it will help me analyze the hard elements namely strategy, structure, and systems.
+Also, it will enable me to understand the soft factors in my organization namely shared values, skills, style, and staff.
+I will use the McKinsey 7-S framework because it will help me analyze how well my organization is positioned to achieve its intended object.
+If I find my organization is lacking in some areas, the framework will provide me information about the changes I must bring to my organization (3).

 Self-Assessment